Ishaan6233/Classification-CMPUT267/README.md

 - Polynomial Feature Transformation
 - Overfitting and Generalization Visualization

-## Files
-- `Assignment7.ipynb`: The main Jupyter notebook containing code, answers, plots, and Otter-Grader auto-graded results.
-- `tests/`: Directory of test cases used by Otter-Grader for public evaluations (downloaded via script in the notebook).

 ## How to Run
 This assignment is designed to run in **Google Colab**.
 To run it locally, ensure you have the following installed:
 - Python 3.8+